xplosionmind/tommi.space/content/jam/public/Tomminess.md

 redirect_from:
   - /tommi-uguale/
 main: true
+toc: true
 ---
 Who Tommi is cannot exhaustively be defined merely by [his <cite>About page</cite>](https://tommi.space/about 'About Tommi'), [his resume](https://cv.tommi.space 'Tommi’s CV'), [what he is doing](https://tommi.space/now 'Now - tommi.space'), nor <a href='https://tommi.space/tutto' title='“Tutto”, all the stuff Tommi does' hreflang='it'>what he did</a>.

 In so many occasions my friends come to me and say something like: <q lang='it'>questa cosa è un sacco *da Tommi*</q>, <q lang='it'>ti ho immediatamente pensato perché mi ha ricordato te</q>, or simply tell me something about me that makes me think <q>oh, this is *so* me</q>.
 I am collecting all of those attributes here.

-Tommi is [[Tomminess]].
+Tommi is [Tomminess](Tomminess.md).
 In other words, <cite>Tomminess</cite> is Tommi’s way of living.
 It is a mix of vices, virtues, personality traits, and values.

 <div class='box'>
 	The present page is something similar to a manifesto of Tommi’s being, inspired by the section named <cite>My values</cite> in <a href='https://noeldemartin.com' title='Noel De Martin’s personal website'>Noel De Martin’s personal website</a>.